Bylaws of ISACA Greater Kansas City Chapter

 Section 4.
 Chapter Officer Vacancies

-A. If a vacancy should occur in the office of President, the vacancy shall be filled by the Vice-President.
+- If a vacancy occurs in the office of President, the vacancy shall be filled by the Vice President.

-B. If a vacancy should occur in any other office, except that of Immediate Past President, the vacancy shall be filled by the Chapter Board.
+- If a vacancy occurs in any office, except that of Immediate Past President or President, the vacancy shall be filled by the Chapter Board.

-C. If a vacancy occurs in the office of Immediate Past President, the vacancy shall remain vacant until filled by routine succession.
+- If a vacancy occurs in the office of Immediate Past President, the vacancy shall remain vacant, until filled by routine succession.

 Section 1.
 Chapter Nominations

-A. A Nominating Committee of at least two (2) members shall be elected by the Chapter Board at their March meeting.
+- A Nominating Committee of at least two (2) members shall be elected by the Chapter Board at their February meeting.

-B. The Nominating Committee shall solicit candidates for office from the Chapter membership and shall nominate candidates for offices to be filled at the annual general meeting.
+- The Nominating Committee shall solicit candidates for office from the Chapter membership and shall nominate candidates for offices to be filled at the AGM.
+These solicitations can be by email, postal mail, via the chapter website, in-person announcements at educational sessions, or a combination thereof.

-D. The Nominating Committee shall report to the membership at the regular meeting in April.
+- The Nominating Committee shall report to the membership at the regular meeting in April

-B. In the event there is only one candidate for any office, voting on that office may be by voice.
+- In the event there is only one candidate for any office, voting on that office may be by voice where the elections are conducted in person.

 The Chapter Board shall consist of the officers listed in Article V, Section 1.